 - Research-based SEL solutions addressing current issues in schools

 - Supported thesis on a controversial SEL topic

-- Program descriptions (school, district, or state information only)
+- Descriptions of successful SEL initiatives or interventions with specific examples (school, district, or state information only)

 Formatting Your Manuscript